Plant Cultivation

 If a vivid and blooming flower is your definition of ‘OK’, unfortunately, these flowers are not likely to make it.
 Indeed, they can tolerate being in a car for a few hours, but their condition can deteriorate.
 To keep them fresh, place them in a shaded area in your car.

-• How long can a bouquet of flowers last with water?
+• How long can a bouquet last with water?

 • How long can flowers last with water?